-Fatmomakke is in its entirity the main sight, but there are of course a few other activities to consider.
+Fatmomakke is in its entirety the main sight, but there are of course a few other activities to consider.

 Fatmomakke Cultural Reserve

-The church, the goahtis and the church houses.
-They are mostly from the 19th and 20th century, with remnants of a few older buildings in the area.
-They are all beautifully located at the slopes with a great view out over the lake.
+The church, the goahtis, and the church houses.
+They are mostly from the 19th and 20th centuries, with remnants of a few older buildings in the area.
+They are all beautifully located on the slopes with a great view out over the lake.